choyoon88/psychopath-test/README.md

 - Menu have 4 options to choose.
 - Input answers will be capitalized.

-  - A - Restart Test: Restart the test from the entering name.
+  - A - Restart Test: Restart the test from entering name.
   ![restart](readme-images/08_restart.png)

   - B - Show Test Statistics: Show the total number of selected answers for each question.